-- (a) Executive decisions which have been delegated to the Executive as a whole will be taken at a meeting convened in accordance with the Access to Information Rules in Chapter 8Part 4 of the Constitution. - (b) Where Executive decisions are delegated to a Committee of the Executive, the rules applying to executive decisions taken by them shall be the same as those applying to those taken by the Executive as a whole. - (c) Where Executive decisions are taken by the Leader or are delegated to a Portfolio Holder, they shall follow the agreed procedures of the Council, including seeking pre-decision scrutiny.
-The current procedures are summarised in Appendices 1, 2 and 3 to the Executive Procedure Rules. - (d) For the classes of decision set out in appendix 3, where there is agreement between a portfolio holder and the relevant PDS Committee, proposed decisions will be published five clear working days before the decision is to be taken, but it will not be necessary for pre-decision scrutiny to be carried out at a meeting.
-Any member may request that a matter be referred to the relevant PDS Committee meeting before a decision is taken. - (e) Where a scrutiny committee is operating as a select committee, the An Executive Portfolio Holder may publish a "minded to" report at least report five clear days before making a decision which will be circulated to all Members of the Council.
-The following may make a referral for scrutiny within this five day period: - The chairperson of the relevant select committee - A group leader and one other Member; - Where a decision affects a particular ward, all ward Members (or the ward Member plus one other Member in the case of Darwin ward); - Any five Members.
+(a) Executive decisions which have been delegated to the Executive as a whole will be taken at a meeting convened in accordance with the Access to Information Rules in Chapter 8 of the Constitution.

+- (b) Where Executive decisions are delegated to a Committee of the Executive, the rules applying to executive decisions taken by them shall be the same as those applying to those taken by the Executive as a whole. - (c) Where Executive decisions are taken by the Leader or are delegated to a Portfolio Holder, they shall follow the agreed procedures of the Council, including seeking pre-decision scrutiny. - (d) For the classes of decision set out in appendix 3, where there is agreement between a portfolio holder and the relevant PDS Committee, proposed decisions will be published five clear working days before the decision is to be taken, but it will not be necessary for pre-decision scrutiny to be carried out at a meeting.
+Any member may request that a matter be referred to the relevant PDS Committee meeting before a decision is taken. - (e) An Executive Portfolio Holder may publish a "minded to" report at least five clear days before making a decision which will be circulated to all Members of the Council.
+The following may make a referral for scrutiny within this five-day period: - The chairperson of the relevant select committee - A group leader and one other Member; - Where a decision affects a particular ward, all ward Members (or the ward Member plus one other Member in the case of Darwin ward); - Any five Members.